Office: Avery Point Campus, Academic Building 101-D

 Areas of Specialty

-History of science, environmental history, maritime history, U.S., Atlantic Ocean, and Britain
+History of science and technology, environmental history, maritime history, ocean history, U.S., Atlantic Ocean, Britain

 Current Research Interests